I think you’ll agree with me when I say…

-With a limited lifetime mortgage for example, since you do not make any monthly repayments as the scheme goes on, lending rate can mount up quickly.
+With a limited lifetime mortgage for example, because you do not make any monthly repayments as the scheme goes on, affecting the lending rate results in it mounting up quickly.
 Each year the interest due is added to the overall loan, and from then on, it accrues more interest.

-Various plan providers offer multiple dues, so it’s up to you to ensure that you get the best deal.
+Various plan providers offer multiple options, so it’s up to you to ensure that you get the best deal.

 You need to examine the entire package not just the valuation before deciding on which is best for you.

 How much money could you release?